vaadin/flow-components/vaadin-custom-field-flow-parent/README.md

 # Vaadin CustomField for Flow

 Vaadin CustomField for Flow is a UI component add-on for Vaadin.
 It is a field whose UI content can be constructed by the user, enabling the creation of e.g. form fields by composing Vaadin components.
 Customization of both the visual presentation and the logic of the field is possible.
-## License & Author

-Apache License 2.0

-Vaadin CustomField is written by Vaadin Ltd.

 ### Installing
 Add CustomField to your project